sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/syllabus.md

 We'll be using David M. Burton's *Elementary Number Theory* (7th edition).
 The plan is to get through chapter 8, skipping over chapter 6.
 If you have some other edition of the textbook, please let me know!

 ## Mechanics

-In order to keep us and our communities as safe as possible during the Covid-19 pandemic, this MA251 course will be fully remote.
-It will be mostly asynchronous, but there will be a number of live events (see below).

 ### General Routine

-Each day of the course is structured as a "Module" on Canvas.
-An "Overview" page associated to each module lists off tasks for you for that day, deadlines that'll occur on that day, as well as any live events that occur that day.
-The page may also include some reminders about upcoming deadlines, but it is your responsibility to *look ahead at future deadlines* to make sure you're getting everything done on time.

 The general structure of each day is roughly the following.

 * You will read some sections out of the textbook.
-Then you will formulate a question you have about the reading (a "Reading Question") that you will submit using a Google Form, and you will solve some basic exercises about the reading ("Comprehension Check") that you will submit through Canvas.
+Then you will formulate a question you have about the reading (a "Reading Question") that you will submit using a Google Form, and you will solve some basic exercises about the reading ("Comprehension Check", or "CC") that you will submit through Gradescope.
     - Both of these things are due at 8am Mountain Time (MT).
-Note that, depending on your time zone and sleep schedule, this may mean that you may have to do this assignment the day before the deadline!
+Note that, depending on your time zone and sleep schedule, this may mean that you have to do this assignment the day before the deadline!
 Deadlines will be strict, so please get things submitted on time.
     - If you don't have any questions about the reading, your "Reading Question" can be a a non-question instead.
 For example, you might decide to send me a question that you had at first but then you managed to figure out on your own.
 Or you might send me something that you understand but that you think one of your peers might find confusing.
 I'm mostly looking for an indication that you did the assigned reading and made a sincere attempt to process it.
     - Your solutions to the comprehension check will be graded only for completeness.
 * I will look through your Reading Questions and then make one or more short videos summarizing what I think are the highlights from the reading, and also trying to answer some of your questions.
-I will typically try to post this video before 11am MT, but there could be a bit of a delay some days.
     - Please note that these videos are not intended to be substitutes for doing the reading!
 They'll just be discussions of a few important and/or confusing points from the reading.
-* There will be some "Practice Problems" problems from the textbook for you to work on.
+* There will be some "Further Practice" (FP) problems from the textbook for you to work on.
 These will not be collected, but you're strongly encouraged to spend time really figuring them out.
 The more you practice, the better you'll get!

 ### Self Reflection